Healthdirect Free Australian health advice you can count on.

 Vagus nerve stimulation

-Vagus nerve stimulation involves implanting a device like a pacemaker into the chest.
-The device sends out weak electrical signals to the brain via the vagus nerve.
-It can be used for epilepsy that doesn’t respond to medication and that can’t be treated with surgery.
+Vagus nerve stimulation involves putting a small device in to the chest wall (similar to a pacemaker).
+The device sends out electrical signals to the brain through the vagus nerve.
+This can reduce the number and severity of seizures.
+Your doctor might recommend this if your seizures don't respond to medicines and can't be treated with surgery.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.